Money (Lisa song): Composition

-The song's lyrics were written by Bekuh Boom and Vince, and music was composed by them alongside 24 and R. Tee.
+The song's lyrics were written by Bekuh Boom and Vince, and music was composed by them alongside 24 and R.Tee.
 Lyrically it is a boastful song about being rich and spending cash.
-The song is composed in the key of E minor and carries a tempo of 140 beats per minute, and is described as a dynamic hip hop song.
+The song is composed in the key of E minor and carries a tempo of 140 beats per minute, and is described as a dynamic hip-hop song.
 Nolan Feeney from Billboard explained the music of the song is close to the "contemporary American rap" and is "built around a languid horn loop."

 Critical reception

 "Money" received mixed to positive reviews, with Lisa's performance and rapping receiving praise; on the other hand, some criticized the song's composition and lyrical content.
 Rhian Daly of NME criticized the lyrics as "cringe-y at best" and the sound as "obvious, safe and boring."
-In a more positive assessment, Starr Bowenbank of Billboard stated that the track exhibits the "full extent of her rap skills, star power and crossover appeal."
-Writing for Teen Vogue, Maddy Meyer similarly stated that "from the start, this song draws the listener in" and that it "has all the confidence Lisa is known for."
+In a more positive assessment, Starr Bowenbank of Billboard named "Money" the 20th best K-pop song of 2021 and stated that the track exhibits the "full extent of her rap skills, star power and crossover appeal."
+It was also included in Teen Vogue's list of the best K-pop songs of 2021, with Maddy Myer stating that "from the start, this song draws the listener in" and that it "has all the confidence Lisa is known for."

-Year-end lists

 Performance video

-On September 20, 2021, release of a "exclusive performance video" for "Money" was announced.
+On September 20, 2021, the release of a "exclusive performance video" for "Money" was announced, which was directed by Lee Sang-yoon.
 Initially scheduled for the release on September 23, at 12 a.m.
-KST, the release was postponed by a day because of the delay in the post-production of the video due to Chuseok holiday.
-In March 2022, it became the fastest K-pop performance video to reach 500 million views on YouTube, doing so in less than six months.
+KST, the release was postponed by a day because of the delay in the post-production of the video due to the Chuseok holiday.
+It became the fastest K-pop performance video to reach 500 million views on YouTube, doing so in less than six months.
+On May 27, 2024, the performance video surpassed one billion views on YouTube, Lisa's first video as a soloist to reach the milestone.
+With this, she became the second Blackpink member and the third solo K-pop artist in history to have a music video reach one billion views, after Psy's "Gangnam Style" (2012) and bandmate Jennie's "Solo" (2018).
+A dance practice video was released on October 11, 2021, which topped the worldwide trending list on YouTube and reached 10 million views in one day.

-In the video, Lisa along with the backup dancers gives a choreographed performance for the song in two inter-changing settings.
-The video starts with Lisa dancing in the middle of an abandoned road wearing a khaki-colored ensemble and green Celine chest.
+In the performance video, Lisa along with the backup dancers gives a choreographed performance for the song in two inter-changing settings.
+The video starts with Lisa dancing in the middle of an abandoned airstrip taxiway wearing a khaki-colored ensemble and green Celine chest.
 A billboard reading "money is a terrible master but an excellent servant" beams in the background.
 In the other setting, Lisa wears a checkered crop top and bralette combo, red tap shorts, and fur boots performing in a warehouse with a white LED screen at the back.

-A dance practice video was additionally released on October 11, 2021.
-The dance practice video topped the worldwide trending list on YouTube and reached 10 million views in one day.